cfpb/regulations-parser/README.md

   state'.
 Terms associated with the constant, `ALL`, will be ignored in all CFR parts parsed.
-* ```INCLUDE_DEFINITIONS_IN``` - a dictionary mapping CFR part numbers to a list of terms that *absolutely do* contain definitions.
+* ```INCLUDE_DEFINITIONS_IN``` - a dictionary mapping CFR part numbers to a list of tuples containing (term, context) for terms that *are definitely definitions*.
 For example, a term that isn't necessary succeeded by subparagraphs that define it rather than phraseology like "is defined as".
 Terms associated with the constant, `ALL`, will be included in all CFR parts parsed.
 * ```OVERRIDES_SOURCES``` - a list of python modules (represented via string) which should be consulted when determining image urls.
 Useful if the Federal Register versions aren't pretty.
 Defaults to a `regcontent`